 With all of the course options for photo organizing, it can be a little hard to choose.
-Here’s a breakdown of the photo organizing courses in our “Just Getting Started” section of The Photo Managers Academy.
+Here’s a breakdown of the most popular photo organizing courses in The Photo Managers Academy.

 Instructor Jordan Babeon teaches you her system for organizing digital photos.
 Starting by gathering them all in one place, you’ll learn how to deduplicate and organize them, then back them up and maintain your organizing system.
 Understanding cloud services is an important part of this course, and Jordan teaches specific workflows for Google Photos, Apple iCloud, Microsoft OneDrive, and Amazon Photos.
 She also provides quick reference cards with easy-to-follow instructions for completing core tasks from the course.

 Instructor Caroline Guntur teaches her system for organizing digital photos.
 Starting by gathering them all in one place, you’ll learn how to deduplicate and organize them, then back them up and maintain your organizing system.
 She takes a deep dive into using Apple Photos, Adobe Lightroom, and Photo Mechanic as photo management system options.
 Caroline offers a VIP level that includes group coaching and a private member community for extra support.
 1:1 coaching is also available for an additional fee.